Gldkslfmsd/concordance-crawler/README.md

 ]
 ```

-Xml output looks like this:
+Xml output would look like this, but it's currently out of service.
 ```
 <root>
 <item>